nordigen/nordigen-ruby/example/README.md

-# Nordigen-Ruby example app with Ruby on Rails
+# Nordigen Ruby example app with Ruby on Rails

 ## Set-up
 ---